 Since we briefly touched upon the Cavachon vs Cavapoo coat types, it only makes sense to continue on this topic.
 Grooming holds a key role in both of these pups’ daily routines.
 If you know a little bit about grooming dogs, you know that curly coats require tons of care and attention on your end.

 Before we talk about the different coat types and their grooming needs in both Cavachons and Cavapoos, it’s important we note one key difference that sets these two apart from each other.
-Most notably, the Poodle is a single-coated breed, whereas the Bichon Frise actually has a double coat.
+Most notably, the Poodle and Cavalier King Charles Spaniel are single-coated breeds, whereas the Bichon Frise actually has a double coat.

 Now back to the details!
 We have to keep in mind that both Cavachons and Cavapoos are crossbreeds, which means that they may inherit different types of coats from their parents.
 Let’s take a closer look.